 As a lifelong Princeton-area resident both before and after college, Sev has been associated with PA3 since its re-founding more than 10 years ago.
 As a student, Sev’s mentor was Dr. Freddie Fox ‘39, who instilled a sense of service to, and admiration of, Old Nassau.
 Sev has been Vice-President and President of the PA3; and Secretary, Treasurer, Class Historian and Technology Chair for the Great Class of 1983, as well as Chair of the Technology Advisory Committee, Chair of the Princetoniana Committee, Treasurer and Membership Chair of the Friends of the Princeton University Library, member of the Graduate Board of Colonial Club, Chair of the Alumni Schools Committee for Ukraine, an ASC interviewer in a dozen countries, and has numerous roles with entrepreneurial organizations on campus; he is a collector of all things Orange and Black, and recipient of the Alumni Council’s Award for Service.

 Posted by Dan 4 months ago.

-First Friday Lunch - February 2018
+First Friday Lunch - November 1, 2019

 Join us for First Fridays, a monthly recurring event for undergraduate and graduate Princeton alumni, graduate students, and parents.
 On the first Friday of each month, area alumni and their guests will meet to enjoy a prix fixe luncheon at the Nassau Club in downtown Princeton.
 As a special bonus for PA3, a Princeton University PhD candidate will present his/her work to the group in this informal setting.
 Topics vary monthly and are always interesting!
 Have a look at our impressive roster of previous luncheons.

-Please join us.
-As always, there is sure to be a lively discussion!
+Please join us!
+As always, there is sure to be a lively discussion.

 Time: 12 noon - 2 pm